 Incorporating both return and risk into an investment strategy can be difficult.
 While performance is easy to measure, risk can be more difficult to quantify.

-The investment community has generally accepted volatility as the best measurement for investment risk.
+Volatility is a common measure of risk.
 Volatility is a stock’s tendency to ‘bounce around’.
 Low volatility dividend stocks will produce consistent returns, while high volatility stocks have more unpredictable return sequences.

 With this in mind, dividend stocks have historically produced superior total returns compared to their fixed income counterparts.
 This is because established dividend stocks like the Dividend Aristocrats – stocks with 25+ years of consecutive dividend increases – have generated superior performance that more than offsets their higher volatility relative to bonds.

 You can download the full list of all 65 Dividend Aristocrats (along with metrics that matter such as price-to-earnings ratios and payout ratios) by clicking on the link below:

 For this reason, we believe dividend stocks are a compelling investment opportunity when compared to bonds – their biggest ‘competitor’ as an investment.